On Closed-Form Expressions for the Fisher-Rao Distance: Hyperbolic Geometry Results

 \section{Hyperbolic Geometry Results}

 We recall in this section some classical results from hyperbolic geometry~\cite{beardon1983,cannon1997,ratcliffe2006}, since many of the statistical manifolds studied in this work are related to that geometry.
 These will be extensively used particularly in \S~\ref{subsec:negative-multinomial} and \S~\ref{subsec:elliptical}---\ref{subsec:power-function}.
-If desired, the reader may skip this section for now, and return to it when reading those subsections, to get the details of the derivations.
+If desired, the reader may skip this section for now, and return to it when reading those subsections to get the details of the derivations.

-We start with the hyperbolic geometry in dimension two, to be used in approaching the statistical manifolds in \S~\ref{subsec:elliptical}---\ref{subsec:power-function}, analogously to what is done in~\cite{costa2015}.
+We start with the hyperbolic geometry in dimension two, to be used in the approach of the statistical manifolds in \S~\ref{subsec:elliptical}---\ref{subsec:power-function}, analogously to what is done in~\cite{costa2015}.
 In this case, we consider the \emph{Poincaré half-plane} $\mathcal{H}^2 \coloneqq \left\{ (x,y) \in \R^2 \suchthat y>0 \right\}$ as a model for hyperbolic geometry, with the metric given in matrix form by

 The geodesics in this manifold are vertical half-lines and half-circles centred at $y=0$, and the geodesic distance between two points is given by the following equivalent expressions:

 The next lemma allows one to relate the geodesic distance in a class of two-dimensional Riemannian manifold to that in the Poincaré half-plane.